chenxingqiang/jax-ml/doc/datasets/loading_other_datasets.rst

 Loading other datasets
 ======================

-.. currentmodule:: sklearn.datasets
+.. currentmodule:: xlearn.datasets

 .. _sample_images:

 Sample images
 -------------

-Scikit-learn also embeds a couple of sample JPEG images published under Creative Commons license by their authors.
+Jax-learn also embeds a couple of sample JPEG images published under Creative Commons license by their authors.
 Those images can be useful to test algorithms and pipelines on 2D data.